-- Effectively lead Severn Trent towards the achievement of its strategic objectives and implement the strategy decisions taken by the Board. - Use their specialist knowledge and experience, generally to assist the Board in consideration of strategic issues and ensure that decisions taken are in the Group's best interests. - Help ensure that the Board receives relevant, accurate, timely and high quality supporting information and presentations necessary for it to fulfil its duties. - Put the interests of the Group before those of their specific area of responsibility, in particular being prepared to participate fully in the Board's collective and consensus decision taking as a team member, rather than as a functional advocate. - Be open to constructive challenge from Non-Executive Directors. - Manage any conflicts of interest between their role as a Board member and as an executive. - Be sensitive to the collective responsibility of the Board for creating shareholder value and be mindful of having all the responsibilities of a Director. - Be aware of their wider responsibilities when they join the Board and ensure that they receive appropriate training to enable them to fulfil their role. - Be willing to enhance their contribution through receipt of feedback. - Actively promote and demonstrate the appropriate culture, values and behaviours of the Boardroom and beyond, including upholding Severn Trent's Values.
+- Effectively lead Hafren Dyfrdwy towards the achievement of its strategic objectives and implement the strategy decisions taken by the Board. - Use their specialist knowledge and experience, generally to assist the Board in consideration of strategic issues and ensure that decisions taken are in the Company's best interests. - Help ensure that the Board receives relevant, accurate, timely and high-quality supporting information and presentations necessary for it to fulfil its duties. - Put the interests of the Company before those of their specific area of responsibility, in particular being prepared to participate fully in the Board's collective and consensus decision taking as a team member, rather than as a functional advocate. - Be open to constructive challenge from Non-Executive Directors. - Manage any conflicts of interest between their role as a Board member and as an executive. - Be sensitive to the collective responsibility of the Board for creating stakeholder value and be mindful of having all the responsibilities of a Director. - Be aware of their wider responsibilities when they join the Board and ensure that they receive appropriate training to enable them to fulfil their role. - Be willing to enhance their contribution through receipt of feedback.